tvyduo/zERG/README.md

 Duong T et al. Development and Optimization of an In Vivo Electrocardiogram Recording Method and Analysis Program for Adult Zebrafish.
 Manuscript submitted for publication.

 # Zebrafish ECG Traces Database
-Data and code supporting the manuscript can be found at a seperate repository: https://github.com/tvyduo/zECG_base
+ECG data supporting the manuscript can be found at a separate repository: https://github.com/tvyduo/zECG_base

 # Contact
 Please contact ThuyVy Duong at tvyduo@gmail.com for questions and/or assistance.
 Feedback and suggestions for additional features are welcomed!